basitmir/demo/README.md

-#demo project
+#demo project practise
 this is a simmple file .md markdown

 now i am trying to add to it

-# this is the change i have made
+ let check this out